Ahmed-Ssalem/IslamiApp/README.md

 # IslamiApp
-- Most advanced Quran app for Android devices with ease in reading and listening to Quran on the go.
+- Quran app for Android devices with ease in reading and listening to Quran on the go.

 ## Description
 Islami App provides the following features: